TRexThunder/Post-fix-Calculator-Application/README.md

 # Post-fix-Calculator-Application
-Course Project (COL106) under Prof. Subodh Sharma [August 2023]: Designed a robust post-fix notation calculator using the Stack data structure implemented using fixed arrays, dynamic arrays and doubly-linked lists.
+Course Project (COL106): Designed a robust post-fix notation calculator using the Stack data structure implemented using fixed arrays, dynamic arrays and doubly-linked lists.
 The project involved encapsulation in classes, tokenisation and error handling.
 ## Methods of Stack Implementation
 - stack_a: using fixed-sized arrays